huggingface/diffusers/docs/source/en/api/pipelines/cogvideox.md

 - [`THUDM/CogVideoX-5b-I2V`](https://huggingface.co/THUDM/CogVideoX-5b-I2V): The recommended dtype for running this model is `torch.bfloat16`.
 - [`THUDM/CogVideoX-1.5-5b-I2V`](https://huggingface.co/THUDM/CogVideoX-1.5-5b-I2V): The recommended dtype for running this mdoel is `torch.bfloat16`.

-For the CogVideoX 1.5 series of models, note that:
+For the CogVideoX 1.5 series:
-- Text-to-video works best at `1360 x 768` resolution because it is trained with that specific resolution
+- Text-to-video (T2V) works best at a resolution of 1360x768 because it was trained with that specific resolution.
-- Image-to-video works for multiple resolutions.
-Width can vary from `768` to `1360`, and height must be `768`.
-Note that the height/width must be divisible by `16`.
+- Image-to-video (I2V) works for multiple resolutions.
+The width can vary from 768 to 1360, but the height must be 768.
+The height/width must be divisible by 16.
-- Both T2V and I2V models support generation with `81` and `161` frames and work best at this value.
-It is recommended to export videos at 16 FPS.
+- Both T2V and I2V models support generation with 81 and 161 frames and work best at this value.
+Exporting videos at 16 FPS is recommended.

 There are two models that support pose controllable generation (by the [Alibaba-PAI](https://huggingface.co/alibaba-pai) team):
 - [`alibaba-pai/CogVideoX-Fun-V1.1-2b-Pose`](https://huggingface.co/alibaba-pai/CogVideoX-Fun-V1.1-2b-Pose): The recommended dtype for running this model is `torch.bfloat16`.